 During the 2001-2002 academic year, construction of additional library space and a remodel of the existing Boley Law Library was completed.
 The most noticeable result of the construction has been the increase in seating and the variety of study venues for students.

 The Boley Law Library building was designed by noted architect, Paul Thiry, known as the father of architectural modernism in the Pacific Northwest.
 The structure, completed in 1970, holds the library stacks and has a uniquely designed roof supported with 10 hyperbolic parabolas.
-The photo on the right from 1973 shows the fountains from the front of the Boley Library.
+The photo on the right from 1973 shows the fountains in front of the Boley Library prior to the construction of Wood Hall.